antn9x/swagger-selection-composer/README.md

 # README

-This is extension to select swagger type validation and more;
+This is extension to generate swagger api by structured;

-## Features

-Just select drop box and choose.

 ## Commands
  - `Swagger Api Generator: Create new path`